Endit32/cryptsockets/README.md

 # CryptSockets

-A simple sockets modules that encrypts all traffic using RSA keys from the pycryptodome module.
+A simple sockets module that encrypts all traffic using RSA keys from the pycryptodome module.

 ## Examples: